BerkeleyAutomation/fogros2-rt-x/README.md

 ### Current Workflow
 Currently, it works as following:
-1. (User) configures what topics should be subscribed and how the topics are orchstrated as observation-action pair; FogROS2-RT-X library provides helper functions and utilities to streamline the process.
+1. (User) provides a series of rosbags (preferably in ROS2).
+We assume one rosbag contains one episode / trajactory.
-2. FogROS2-RT-X stores the data with a private relational database locally, or on the edge, or on the cloud.
+2. FogROS2-RT-X stores the data with a private relational database locally.
 By default, we use sqlite, but this can be easily adjusted.
-3. (User) manages all the collected data through the private relational database(e.g. chooses what dataset shall be exported to public).
+3. User may visualize, adjust, edit the data with the relational database (with FogROS, SQL or web interface)
+4. To export the dataset to researchers worldwide, user specifies desired observation / action topic names, and desired way of orchestrate the observation-action pair; FogROS2-RT-X library provides helper functions and utilities to streamline the process.
-4. FogROS2-RT-X exports the dataset in standard RT-X data format.
+5. FogROS2-RT-X exports the dataset in standard RT-X data format and shareable with researchers worldwide.

-Note that this doesn't reflect the ultimate architecture.
+* Note #1: this doesn't reflect the ultimate architecture.
 We welcome all the archtectual suggestions to move foward.
+* Note #2: especially on step 3, we are interested in what our beta tester's needs.
+A few ideas we can think of: adding a column; fill in the values programmically without knowing how to use sql; truncating the episode;

 ## Installation
 ### Steps